Updated November 2025

 The SDM encourages the timely resolution of all complaints regarding an Advanced Education program.
 Complaints may be directed to faculty, the Program Director, the Associate Dean for Advanced Education or the Dean.

-Students/residents also have the right to directly contact the Commission on Dental Accreditation to complain about programs accredited by CODA.
+Students/residents in CODA accredited programs also have the right to directly contact the Commission on Dental Accreditation to complain about programs accredited by CODA.
 According to CODA guidelines:

 The Commission on Dental Accreditation will review complaints that relate to a program's compliance with the accreditation standards.
 The Commission is interested in the sustained quality and continued improvement of dental and dental- related education programs but does not intervene on behalf of individuals or act as a court of appeal for treatment received by patients or individuals in matters of admission, appointment, promotion or dismissal of faculty, staff or students.